-do not output salinity with each sample (Enabling of salinity output [OutputSal=] must match Output salinity in .con file.)
+do not output salinity with each sample

+(Enabling of salinity output [OutputSal=] must match Output salinity in

+.con or .xmlcon file.)

-do not output sound velocity with each sample (Enabling of sound velocity output [OutputSV=] must match Output sound velocity start sampling when power on in .con file.)
+do not output sound velocity with each sample (Enabling of sound velocity output [OutputSV=] must match Output sound velocity in .con or .xmlcon file.)